 Perhaps it’s something of all times…. to think we are on a turning point, but it seems to me that there are so many writings on the wall we can’t ignore that indeed we are, due to technology, living on the border of a paradigm shift.
 In my belief our world perspective will change dramatically in the coming twenty years.
 It’s just that we sometimes can’t see clearly what is right under our collective nose: our world isn’t only changing, it is changing faster than ever.

 My name is Sabine Winters.
-I’m a 35 year old philosopher and free lance copywriter.
+I’m a freelance philosopher, curator and writer.
 As a professional in the world of philosophy and art, I’m practically oriented and interested in the process of idea development and the ‘how and why’ behind a theory or process.
 I’m an intrinsically motivated enthusiastic explorer, always open to new ideas and perspectives because I firmly believe in lifelong learning.

 After a few years working in this field, it’s time to take this unbridled fascination on the ways we think to a new level.
 Through writings, podcasts and discussions, I want to contemplate about our ways of learning, about what we consider to be knowledge and how we try to find meaning in this faster than ever changing world.